ALLIED COPPER REPORTS ADDITIONAL FINANCIAL AND TECHNICAL INFORMATION FOR VOLT LITHIUM CORP.

 About Allied Copper

-Allied Copper (TSX-V: CPR, OTCQB: CPRRF), headquartered in Vancouver, British Columbia, Canada, is a mineral exploration company focused on acquiring and developing potential long life, scalable copper and/or gold assets in the Western U.S. The Company’s strategy is to focus on low cost and potential high growth operations in low-risk jurisdictions.
-Allied Copper’s management is committed to operating efficiently and with transparency in all areas of the business.
-Investors and/or readers may sign up for updates on the Company’s website: www.alliedcoppercorp.com.
+Allied Copper CPRCPRRF, headquartered in Vancouver, British Columbia, Canada, is a mineral exploration company focused on acquiring and developing potential long life, scalable copper and/or gold assets in the Western U.S. The Company's strategy is to focus on low cost and potential high growth operations in low-risk jurisdictions.
+Allied Copper's management is committed to operating efficiently and with transparency in all areas of the business.
+Investors and/or readers may sign up for updates on the Company's website: www.alliedcoppercorp.com.

 On behalf of the Board of Directors of Allied Copper Corp.